markondej/light_sensor/README.md

 ![PuTTY configuration](images/putty_conf.png)

-Servo controll will be possible by typing either "1" or "0" in PuTTY's terminal.
+Servo control will be possible by typing either "1" or "0" in PuTTY terminal.

 Features:
 * works directly on peripherals, no additional drivers needed